matt77hias/Gwent/README.md

 [Example game](https://www.youtube.com/watch?v=5FZuQ3apfa0)

 ## Repository Features
-* A library of Gwent cards
+* A library of Gwent cards (including raw textures);
-* Some utilities for manipulating Gwent cards
+* Some utilities for manipulating Gwent cards.

 ## Recommendations
 * We recommend to use the same backside image for all cards.
 This way only two sets of _Neutral Unit_ cards are required instead of one for each fraction (or two for each fraction if you cannot choose between the original and alternative design).